elabftw/elabftw/README.md

 eLabFTW was designed to be installed on a server, and people from the team would just log into it from their browser.

 Don't have a server ?
 That's okay, you can use an old computer with 1 Go of RAM and an old CPU, it's more than enough.
-Just install a recent GNU/Linux distribution on it.
+Just install a recent GNU/Linux distribution on it and plug it to the intranet.

 Don't have an old computer ?
 That's okay, you can install eLabFTW on a Raspberry Pi (you can buy one on [Radiospares](http://www.rs-components.com/index.html)).
 It's a 30€ computer on which you can install GNU/Linux and run a server in no time !
 That's what we use in our lab.
+Check out the [wiki](https://github.com/NicolasCARPi/elabftw/wiki/raspberrypi) to know more.

 But you can also install it locally and use it for yourself only.
 Here is how :